ParthKhiriya/ICS_CP_CodeCrux/README.md

 ### Prerequisites
 Before running the program, ensure that you have a C compiler installed on your system.
+Please check the "userdata.txt" file to know the correct PINs so that you can run the program by those PINs.
 ### Initial Setup

 1. Clone the repository to your local machine.